 Fees vary among annuities

 Different types of annuities—whether variable or fixed, income or deferred—charge different types of fees (see the chart below).
 Generally, variable annuities charge explicit fees, while fixed annuities tend to embed their costs in the interest rate or income payout amount.
 Indexed annuities take a different approach by limiting returns through factors such as participation rates, spreads, and caps.
+For more information on the different types of annuities, read Viewpoints: "Five common annuity myths."

 From a fee perspective, deferred variable annuities can include insurance charges, investment management fees, surrender charges, and rider charges, yet they tend to have a significant degree of variability.
 This makes direct price comparisons more difficult.
 Deferred variable annuities may also have many different optional riders or guaranteed features.
 These features may include both death benefits and living benefits, which come at an additional cost.
 If these are of interest to you, take some time to research how each feature works (e.g., whether it applies when you are alive or if you die) and determine its price tag.
 Then, evaluate whether that rider works for your specific situation when considering a variable annuity.
 It’s also important to review the prospectus thoroughly.